-Cash comprises cash on hand and demand deposits.
+Cash comprises cash on hand and demand deposits and are carried at nominal amount, equal to fair value.
 Cash equivalents are short-term, highly liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in value.
 Investments qualify as cash equivalents only when they have a maturity of three months or less from the date of the acquisition.